dpfannenstiel/dpfannenstiel.github.io/_posts/2017-12-10-star-wars-ccg-part-1.md

 Tragically, Lucasfilm elected to not renew its license to Decipher in about 2001.
 A few years later, Decipher attempted to revive the game system (I call it the Wars Engine, ignorant if others do) with original IP.
 Alas, internal complications prevented it from succeeding.

+{% capture postscript %}
-Post Script: I've titled this "Part  1" because there's no possibility that there won't be, at least, a Part 2.
+I've titled this "Part  1" because there's no possibility that there won't be, at least, a Part 2.
+{% endcapture %}

+{% include alert_box.html content=postscript title="Post Script" type="post_script" %}